 Touil N, Lavand’homme P. Cannabis hyperalgesia-A phenomenon underestimated in the peri-operative period?
 Eur J of Anaes: Sept 2019.
 Vol 36.
 Issue 9. p 623-624

 New to TheAnswerPage?
 There’s lots we’d like to share with you and we don’t want you to miss a thing!
-Be sure to register today for the daily “Answer of the Day” newsletter emails where you’ll gain valuable insights in small doses that fit your schedule and also be provided direct access to the archived daily content.
+Be sure to register today for “Your Dose of Cannabis Education” emails where you’ll gain valuable insights in small doses that fit your schedule and also be provided direct access to the archived daily content.